 Contrary to the VOA, applying for a Vietnam e-visa is still possible.
 However, applications are only processed once the travel ban is lifted.
 Keep in mind that it is not yet known when this will be, and if additional requirements will be set to travelling with a Vietnam visa.

 When is it safe to travel to Vietnam again?

 This is currently not known.
-Travelling within Vietnam is limited, and gatherings are partially limited in Hanoi, Ho Chi Minh City and other provinces.
 Keep a close watch on this page and contact your travel agency or airline.
 It is expected that travelling to Vietnam will be discouraged for at least another month.

-I’m still in Vietnam, what do I do?
+I am still in Vietnam, what should I do?

 Who is liable for the financial damages?

 Coronavirus has resulted in a large amount of financial damages for travellers, travel agencies, tour operators and insurance companies.
 In some cases, you might be successful in claiming damages, but this will most certainly not always be the case.
 The immigration service of Vietnam also does not refund the visa costs which have already been made by the traveller, even if they cannot make use of the visa due to the coronavirus.

 Disclaimer: the coronavirus (Covid-19) has had grave consequences for a large number of travellers, with or without a Vietnam visa.
 Not all consequences can be properly assessed at present and many measures and restrictions are changed on a daily basis.
 The information on this page has been put together with care, but it cannot be guaranteed that they are at all times complete and up to date.
 Also contact your travel agency and/or airline for the most recent development regarding coronavirus in Vietnam.